thisisisa3/IGJ-thesis-code/README.md

 - **try.r**: Implements the autoencoder using Torch in RStudio and includes training, validation, and testing procedure.
 - **aenn2app.r**: Applies the NN2Poly method to the selected autoencoder and presents the resulting analyses and outputs.

+Additional files included in the repository:

+- **DATA_eCOLI.xlsx**: Preprocessed dataset used throughout the analyses.
+- **DATA_eCOLI_raw.xlsx**: Preprocessed dataset prior to logarithmic transformation.
+- **Escherichia coli_2018.xlsx**: Source dataset from which the project was initiated, based on the data preparation performed by Ana Azcue.
+- **poly_deg2.xlsx**: Contains the 100 most significant coefficients for each of the 20 final polynomials generated using the NN2Poly methodology up to degree 2.
+- **poly_deg3.xlsx**: Contains the 100 most significant coefficients for each of the 20 final polynomials generated using the NN2Poly methodology up to degree 3.